wp-plugins/jsl3-facebook-wall-feed/readme.txt

 Remove the spaces and then click "Save Changes" on the settings page for the plugin.

+= Why is my feed blank? =

+The JSL3 Facebook Wall Feed filters out status messages (stuff like "person1 is now friends with person2").
+If your wall feed contains many status messages, facebook might not be sending any actual wall posts in your feed.
+Checking the "Thorougness" option in the settings page of the plugin, will force the JSL3 Facebook Wall Feed to continue contacting Facebook until actual wall posts are found.
+NOTE: This will slow down the feed.

 == Screenshots ==

 1. **Activate** the plugin through the 'Plugins' menu in WordPress.